 Can I ride outside of the zone?

 The bikes should operate and remain within a large, designated zone agreed with our partners in Manchester, Salford and Trafford.
-The red line shows the zone limits on the Beryl app, the Bee Network Cycle Hire webpage and Beryl’s website.
+The red line shows the zone limits on the Beryl app, the Cycle Hire webpage and Beryl’s website.

 Hiring the bike within the zone and locking outside the zone

-If you hire a bike within the zone, you can cross the zone boundaries with no penalties as long as you finish your ride and lock the bike back in a cycle hire station within the zone.
+If you hire a bike within the zone, you can leave the zone with no penalties as long as you finish your ride and lock the bike back in a cycle hire station within the zone.
 If you park a bike outside the operating zone, a £10 "Out of Zone" will apply.
 You'll still be able to unlock the bike and ride back into the zone, but be aware the "Out of Zone" fee is applied every time you lock the bike outside the zone.
 This charge applies even if you just lock the bike for a short time, eg. to nip into a shop.
 For this purpose, we recommend that you pause your ride.
 (See 'pause your ride').

-Hiring the bike outside the zone
+Hiring the bike outside of the zone or station

 Returning a bike